 There are two outdoor sitting areas to choose from, both ideal for a quiet drink or an alfresco meal after taking a riverside stroll through the owner's land.

-Enjoy exciting day trips to Hoo Farm, which is just four miles away.
+Enjoy exciting day trips to Hoo Farm and meet the animals, which is just four miles away.